THE HUMAN HEART

 When valve (F) opens it forces blood out into the Left Pulmonary Artery (G) and to the left lung, where the blood expels the Carbon Dioxide and receives freshly oxygenated blood.

-(H) Right Pulmonary Arteries
+(H) Right Pulmonary Artery

 When valve (F) opens it forces blood out into the Right Pulmonary Artery (G) and to the Right lung, where the blood expels the Carbon Dioxide and receives freshly oxygenated blood.